-To verify the DMF configuration after the tapes have been created and imported into OpenVault, repeat the validation check in DMF Manager (as in step 5 of "Create the DMF Configuration File" on page 13) by right-clicking anywhere within the Overview panel and selecting:
+To verify the DMF configuration after the tapes have been created and imported into OpenVault, repeat the validation check in DMF Manager (as in step 7 of "Create the DMF Configuration File" on page 15) by right-clicking anywhere within the Overview panel and selecting:

+Configure

-Configure > Validate Configuration
+> Validate Configuration

-You could instead run the dmcheck(8) command on the DMF server.
+You could instead run the dmcheck(8) command on the DMF server, which provides similar functionality.
 There should not be any errors or warnings.
 For example: